-The applicants request a critical area variance from the prohibition of § 71.8.3.b. of the St. Mary's Zoning Ordinance against development activities in the buffer to construct a deck and from § 41.5.3 to exceed the lot coverage limit in order to build stairs to the deck as shown on the site plan admitted into evidence at the hearing as Exhibit 2 of Attachment 3.
+The applicants request a critical area variance from the prohibition of § 71.8.3.b. of the St. Mary's Zoning Ordinance against development activities in the buffer to construct two decks and a basement entryway as shown on the site plan admitted into evidence at the hearing as Exhibit 2 of Attachment 3.